 Latin America News

-Undergraduate and graduate students with an interest in Brazil can apply for the Brazil Institute Summer Internship 2010.
-Deadline: July 15.
+Undergraduate and graduate students with an interest in Brazil can apply for the Brazil Institute Spring Internship 2010.
+Deadline: November 15.

 As Latin American nations work to combat poverty and underdevelopment, issues of environmental importance—from demographics to climate change—will come into play.
 Panelists discuss those trends and challenges.